aridjayarecipes/cutesrecipes.web.app/content/post/1918-steps-to-make-ultimate-seared-salmon-steak.md

 ##### Steps to make Seared Salmon Steak:

-1. Season the salmon with salt & pepper then sear
+1. Season the salmon with salt &amp; pepper then sear
 1. Prepare the salad